 Can the district send a message to students after they enroll (pop up)?
 How are students informed of impact of grade notations on transcripts?
-What about an "FW" grade notation to distinguish from performance?

 4. Automatic Eligibility for a Refund

 During the first two weeks of a 16 week course or 10th percentile of a short term course, a student may withdraw from a single class or from all classes and may be eligible for a refund minus a processing fee not to exceed \$10.
 Transcripts will not include any notation of such enrollment(s).
 Units in such classes will not be included in "units enrolled" as defined in the lack of progress and disqualification policy.